What follows is an introduction to not-knowing (first published in my Substack newsletter), which covers

 Just a few examples in the Covid context may illustrate.
 How bad would Covid be for people who got it?
 How long would the effects of Covid last?
 Should we use a traditional killed virus vaccine or an mRNA vaccine?
 How effective would the mRNA vaccines be?
 What should we do to reduce vaccine hesitancy among high-risk groups?
 Is it worth it to shut down whole economies for months to reduce the number of people who got infected with Covid?
 How much would payroll support help businesses survive through lockdowns?

-Looking closely at the fog we’ve all been in for the last few years, it seemed to me that there are at least four different types of not-knowing:
+Looking closely at the fog we’ve all been in for the last few years, it seemed to me that there are at least four different types of not-knowing that are not formal risk:

 These different types of not-knowing push and pull on us in different ways.
 Treating them as all the same and acting on them as if they are all the same makes neither instinctive nor logical sense.
 The frankly haphazard (or nutty) reactions by many governments, businesses, and people to Covid highlighted how we have no coherent framework for thinking clearly about the different types of not-knowing and what we can do about them.